Samuel107/telekinesis-project/README.md

 	4) Button 4 - Reset Scene (It gets messy pretty quick)
 	5) Button 5 - Gives Ability To Shoot Bullet (This turns off pick up and throw and movement abilities)
 	6) Button 6 - Changes Scene
+	7) Button 7 - Spawns Black Hole (All moveable items pulls to it)

 ###### Other Ideas: